litkeys/DraftCN/docs/prd/epic-1-core-builder-with-freeform-drag-drop.md

 9. Search maintains visual consistency with existing sidebar design
 10. Empty search results show message "No blocks found"
 11. Search persists during drag operations (doesn't clear when dragging blocks)

+### Story 1.11: Canvas Zoom Control

+As a user,
+I want to adjust the zoom level of the canvas using a slider in the navigation bar, so that I can zoom in for detailed work or zoom out to see the full design.

+**Acceptance Criteria:**

+1. Zoom control slider positioned in the center of the top navigation bar
+2. Slider shows current zoom percentage (e.g., "100%") as a label next to or on the slider
+3. Zoom range from 25% minimum to 200% maximum
+4. Default zoom level is 100% (actually renders at 0.8 scale for better viewport fit)
+5. Slider has discrete steps: 25%, 50%, 75%, 100%, 125%, 150%, 175%, 200%
+   - 100% = 0.8 scale (default, fits more content)
+   - 125% = 1.0 scale (true 1:1)
+   - Scale calculation: actualScale = sliderValue \* 0.8
+6. Canvas and all blocks scale proportionally based on zoom level using CSS transform: scale()
+7. Block previews during drag operations also scale according to current zoom level
+8. Canvas container maintains its 80% viewport width regardless of zoom level
+9. When zoomed in beyond container width, horizontal scrollbar appears at bottom of canvas container
+10. Vertical scrollbar behavior remains unchanged (appears when content exceeds viewport height)
+11. Block drag and drop operations work correctly at all zoom levels (mouse position properly calculated)
+12. Block selection and movement maintain accuracy at all zoom levels
+13. Zoom level persists during the session (doesn't reset on block operations)